codyjrivera/codyjrivera.github.io/index.md

 Currently, I am working as a visiting student with [Tianyin Xu](https://tianyin.github.io/) on compositional verification of liveness properties for Kubernetes controllers.
 We are implementing support for this on top of [Anvil](https://github.com/anvil-verifier/anvil), a Kubernetes verification framework for the Rust verifier Verus.

-Previously, I earned an M.S. degree at the University of Illinois Urbana-Champaign, supervised by [Madhusudan Parthasarathy](http://madhu.cs.illinois.edu/).
-Together, we developed a predictable automatic verification paradigm based on intrinsic, or local, definitions rather than recursive definitions.
-Prior to that, I was an undergraduate student at the University of Alabama, where I did research in high-performance computing with [Dingwen Tao](https://people.ucas.ac.cn/~tdw?language=en).
-My research focused on using GPU performance engineering to improve scientific computing applications.
+Previously, I earned an M.S. degree at the University of Illinois Urbana-Champaign developing a predictable automatic verification paradigm based on intrinsic, or local, definitions rather than recursive definitions ([PLDI '24](assets/files/papers/ids/ids.pdf)) supervised by [Madhusudan Parthasarathy](http://madhu.cs.illinois.edu/).
+Prior to that, I was an undergraduate student at the University of Alabama, where I did research in high-performance computing supervised by [Dingwen Tao](https://people.ucas.ac.cn/~tdw?language=en).

 See my CV [here](assets/files/curriculum_vitae.pdf), and please don't hesitate to reach out to me.